1. Home

 Buying codes as a WooCommerce customer

 When a “Codes for Uncanny Automator” product is purchased, the customer buying the product is sent the WooCommerce order completion email, which will include a copy of the purchased codes in plain text and in a CSV attachment.
 The customer also has access to code details (including an indicator of whether or not the code has been redeemed) on the order details page under the WooCommerce My Account area.
-See below for an example of what users see after purchasing several codes from a batch.

 WooCommerce codes in My Account